Running Terms: 85 Words Every Runner Should Know

 #9: Cool Down

-A cool-down refers to the easy recovery portion at the end of your workout.
+Cool-down refers to the easy recovery period at the end of your workout.

 The cool-down helps gently guide your heart rate back to resting levels and flush out metabolic byproducts in your muscles from high-intensity exercise.